The Coffee Percolator, an Old-Fashioned Coffee Maker

 I really shouldn’t say “old-fashioned” since modern coffee percolators exist.
-I simply can’t think of another way to describe coffee makers that most people don’t use anymore.
+I simply can’t think of another way to describe vintage coffee makers that most people don’t use anymore.
 The Pyrex coffee percolator is the exact style of coffee maker that my mother and older sisters used when I was growing up in the 1960s and 1970s.

 This style of coffee percolator is so rare today, it’s easier to find pictures of them than it is to find one in person.

-Pyrex Coffee Makers
+Pyrex Coffee Maker

 “Pyrex” is a word invented by Corning Incorporated in 1915.
 Although they sold the consumer products division in 1998, “Corning Incorporated” still appears at the Pyrex web portal.
 They no longer sell any kind of coffee pots, from what I can see.